Leong Mun Wai Doesn’t Know How To Be a Politician Yet

 “I’m just pursuing the Ministers for answers.
 Can that be said to be confrontational?”

 Having stewed on the answer, Dr Tan Cheng Bock chimes in.
 “These are all labels.
 Sometimes, it’s not confrontational; it’s trying to get an answer.
-We must be more discrete.
+We must be more discreet.
 The style is different.
 That’s all.”

 A Childhood in Chinatown